SmartPolarBear/project-dionysus/README.md

 ## Project "Dionysus"
-The project "Dionysus" aims at apply theories and practices concerning operation systems on a hybrid kernel in modern C++.
-In the long run, It aims at creating a effective microkernel with acceptable performence overhead.
+The project "Dionysus" aims at applying theories and practices concerning operation systems to a hybrid kernel in modern C++.
+In the long run, It aims at creating an effective microkernel with acceptable performence overhead.

 ## Motivation

 The techniques used and concepts of programming and design of operation system have changed over time.
-And I want to adapt the advanced ones in a single project as a good model or reference for the further researches and progress in these fields
+That's why I want to adapt the advanced and exciting ones in a project as an attempt to do further researches in this field.

 ## Tech/framework used
 <b>Built with</b>
 - CMake
-- LLVM/Clang toolchian
+- LLVM/Clang toolchain

 ## API Reference